danijelos/Aufgabe-Annalect/README.md

 -> "docker build --tag <your_name> ."
 -> "docker run -p 8080:8080 <your_name>:latest
--> Adjust the "load JSON" in the flask_call.ipynb with your own repository and data to test the API
+-> Adjust the "load JSON" in the flask_call.ipynb with your own repository and data to test the API -> Test the program with the flask_call.ipynb file

 ## Project Incremental Steps
 1. Flask App Setup: